A person with sunglasses on walking and holding a cigarette.

 1) Smoking

-It’s not just bad during pregnancy – smoking while you are trying to conceive can also have drastic implications for your fertility, and your chances of getting pregnant quickly.
-Cigarette smoke is loaded with chemicals that, if you do smoke, you probably don’t even want us to list, and these chemicals can seriously interfere with your normal functioning, including damaging the genetic material in eggs and sperm.
+It’s not just bad during pregnancy – smoking or vaping while you are trying to conceive can also have drastic implications for your fertility and your chances of getting pregnant quickly.
+Cigarettes and vapes are loaded with various chemicals, and these chemicals can seriously interfere with your health, including damaging the genetic material in eggs and sperm.

 Another thing to avoid when trying to conceive, is binge drinking.
 Doing this while TTC may make getting pregnant more difficult.
-Although the exact link between alcohol and fertility remains under investigation, the statistics don’t lie: one 2009 study from doctors at Harvard found that women undergoing IVF were 18% less likely to conceive if they have more than six alcoholic drinks a week.
-This isn’t to say that you have to abstain from alcohol completely, but given the unknown effects of alcohol on fertility, and really during pregnancy too, cutting down on alcohol at the very least is not the worst of ideas.
+Although the exact link between alcohol and fertility remains under investigation, the statistics don’t lie: one 2009 study from doctors at Harvard found that women undergoing IVF were 18% less likely to conceive if they had more than six alcoholic drinks a week.
+This isn’t to say that you have to abstain from alcohol completely.
+Still, given the unknown effects of alcohol on fertility and the known risks during pregnancy, cutting down on alcohol can have some major benefits.

-Excess consumption of caffeine is linked not only to negative pregnancy outcomes, but to impaired fertility as well.
-Studies in mice show that overcaffeination can prevent eggs from maturing properly, which makes conception much more difficult.
-And because excess caffeine is also linked to negative pregnancy side effects, it’s definitely a good idea to cut back on your caffeine before you conceive.
+Excess consumption of caffeine is linked to impaired fertility.
+Studies in mice show that too much daily caffeine can prevent eggs from maturing properly, which makes conception much more difficult.
+Because the suggested safe limit for caffeine in pregnancy is about 1 cup of coffee per day, it’s definitely a good idea to cut back on your caffeine intake while TTC.

 7) Water-based lubricants

-Many people use lubrication, but for those who are TTC, it probably isn’t the best idea.
-Many types of lubrication, particularly water-based ones, are not sperm-friendly, so except for lubes marketed specifically for promoting conception, you’re probably better off keeping it natural if you can.
+Many people use lubrication, but for those who are TTC, it’s important to choose the right one.
+Many types of lubrication, particularly water-based ones, are not sperm-friendly, so look for FDA-approved lube that’s fertility-friendly!

 Read more